SimonBuan/Raytracer/README.md

 # Raytracer
-Renders obj files through raytracing
+Renders .obj files through raytracing

 Currently has the following limitations:
 * Can only render one object at a time